microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveFieldSharing/README.md

 ## What this sample does

-The `PrincipleObjectAttributeAccess` message is intended to be used in a scenario where it retrieves the field sharing records for an entity.
+The `PrincipleObjectAttributeAccess` message is intended to be used in a scenario where it retrieves the column sharing records for a table.

 ## How this sample works